Technologicat/unpythonic/doc/macros.md

 **Changed in v0.15.0.**

-Beginning with v0.15.0, the env-assignment syntax presented above is the preferred syntax to establish let bindings, for consistency with other env-assignments.
+Beginning with v0.15.0, the env-assignment syntax presented above is the preferred syntax to establish let-bindings, for consistency with other env-assignments.
 This reminds that let variables live in an `env`, which is created by the `let` form.

 There is also an alternative, lispy notation for the bindings subform, where each name-value pair is given using brackets: